yast/yast.github.io/doc/security-tips.md

 - Use `O_CREAT`, `O_EXCL`, `O_WRONLY` flags when creating the file.
 In this case
   write fails if the file already exists.
 See `man 2 open` for more details.
-- Create an unique file on the same file system and use `link` to set the the final target name.
+- Create a unique file on the same file system and use `link` to set the final target name.
 See `man 2 link` and `man 2 open` for more details.

 ### Examples